ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Rationale:**

-In this section we only corrected the first line to add the term "Nakamoto Consensus" as the official name of the consensus mechanism that ETC use.
+In this section we only corrected the first line to add the term "Nakamoto Consensus" as the official name of the consensus mechanism that ETC uses.
 The rest of the section is remarkably correct!

 ## What is the role of smart contracts on the Ethereum Classic blockchain?